jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Tasks:

 Minutes:
+* Postponed this discussion until mid 2015.
+* Current agreement is to engage with the owners to improve the site.
+* Have negotiations to move the domains to DASA, in a mutually acceptable way.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------